Quantization for the mixtures of uniform distributions on connected and disconnected line segments: Mixed distribution with support the union of the disconnected line segments and

 If the answer of the above open problem comes in the negative, then it leads to investigate the following open problem.

-\begin{open} It is still not known whether there is a set of values $a, b, c, d$, and $p$, where $a<b<c<d$ and $0<p<1$, such that if $P:=pP_1+(1-p)P_2$ is the mixed distribution generated by the two uniform distributions $P_1$ and $P_2$ defined on the closed intervals $[a, b]$ and $[c, d]$ associated with the probability vector $(p, 1-p)$, then an optimal set $\ga_2$ of two-means for the mixed distributions $P$ will contain a point from the open interval $(b, c)$, and an optimal set $\ga_3$ of three-means will contain points from $[a, b]$ and $[c, d]$, and also from the open interval $(b, c)$. \end{open}
+\begin{open} It is still not known whether there is a set of values $a, b, c, d$, and $p$, where $a<b<c<d$ and $0<p<1$, such that if $P:=pP_1+(1-p)P_2$ is the mixed distribution generated by the two uniform distributions $P_1$ and $P_2$ defined on the closed intervals $[a, b]$ and $[c, d]$ associated with the probability vector $(p, 1-p)$, then an optimal set $\ga_2$ of two-means for the mixed distributions $P$ will contain an element from the open interval $(b, c)$, and an optimal set $\ga_3$ of three-means will contain elements from $[a, b]$ and $[c, d]$, and also from the open interval $(b, c)$. \end{open}

 \begin{conj} We conjecture that the answer of the open problem Open~\ref{op1} will be negative. \end{conj}